llnw/terraform-provider-limelight/website/docs/index.html.markdown

 The Limelight provider is used to interact with Limelight Networks resources including CDN configurations, EdgeFunctions and Realtime Streaming APIs.

-More details can be found on the Control [documentation page](https://control.llnw.com/acontrol/#/documentation) as well as on the [developer central page](https://limelight.service-now.com/community?id=community_home)
+More details can be found on the Control [Documentation page](https://control.llnw.com/acontrol/#/documentation) as well as on the [Developer Central page](https://limelight.service-now.com/community?id=community_home)

 Use the navigation to the left to read about the available resources and data sources.

-## Basic Configuration for the Limelight Networks Provider
+## Basic Configuration

-In order to use the Limelight Networks provider you first need a Limelight Networks account user with the appropriate permissions and an API key.
-An account user can be setup via the `LimelightCONTROL` dashboard and must have the following permissions depending on which resources you plan to manage with the provider:
+In order to use the Limelight Networks Provider you first need a Limelight Networks account user with the appropriate permissions and an API key.
+An account user can be setup via the `Limelight CONTROL` dashboard and must have specific permissions depending on the resources you plan to manage with the provider:

 * `Manage` permissions for `Caching & Delivery` as well as `Config API Access` if you plan to use the